Professional presence distinguishes the business presentation as a distinctly different form of communication, and it is the source of its power.

 But modern technology has swept the speaker into the background in favor of naked information overflow.
 We see pyrotechnics that miss the entire point of the show – namely, persuading an audience.

-Become an automaton, and you cede important personal competitive advantage.
+If you do this . . . if you become an automaton, then you cede important personal competitive advantage.

 It becomes an incredibly bad communication exercise and an infuriating waste of a valuable resource – time.